Mallick17/AWS/README.md

 - AWS's virtual computers emulate most of the attributes of a real computer, including hardware central processing units (CPUs) and graphics processing units (GPUs) for processing; local/RAM memory; hard-disk (HDD)/SSD storage; a choice of operating systems; networking; and pre-loaded application software such as web servers, databases, and customer relationship management (CRM).

 ## AWS Global Infrastructure
-- The AWS Global Cloud Infrastructure is a secure, extensive, and reliable cloud infrastructure, offering over 200 fully featured services from data centers globally.
-Whether you need to deploy your application workloads across the globe in a single step or you want to build and deploy specific applications closer to your end users with single-digit millisecond latency, AWS provides you the cloud infrastructure where and when you need it.
+- The AWS Global Infrastructure is a globally distributed network designed to provide reliable, secure, and scalable cloud solutions.
+It consists of multiple regions and availability zones strategically located worldwide to minimize latency and ensure high availability.
+Businesses rely on the AWS Global Infrastructure to host their applications closer to their customers, enhancing performance and user satisfaction.
+With its robust design, the AWS Global Infrastructure supports redundancy, ensuring business continuity even during unexpected disruptions.
-- AWS infrastructure is designed in a layered architecture to maximize fault tolerance, scalability, and security.
+- AWS Global Infrastructure is the foundational architecture that supports Amazon Web Services (AWS) and enables the delivery of services worldwide.
+It is designed to provide high availability, fault tolerance, and low latency for applications.

 ### AWS Global Infrastructure Components
 - Amazon Web Services (AWS) operates in a globally distributed cloud infrastructure to provide high availability, low latency, and fault tolerance.
 This infrastructure is built upon Regions, Availability Zones (AZs), Local Zones, Wavelength Zones, and Edge Locations.